 Like Allah, the clear light mind Manjushri, is:

-(58) The primordial one, the highest one, beginningless
+(58) The primordial one who's the highest

 (97) The unmanifest one, the one not appearing, the one with no sign that would make him seen.

 Further, Allah is One, and similarly, the clear light mind Manjushri is: